vitejs/vite/docs/config/server-options.md

 })
 ```

-The second case is when wildcard hosts (e.g. `0.0.0.0`) is used.
+The second case is when wildcard hosts (e.g. `0.0.0.0`) are used.
 This is because servers listening on non-wildcard hosts take priority over those listening on wildcard hosts.

 :::